Part 11: Arrays and Slices

 Welcome to the part 11 of Golang tutorial series.
-In this tutorial we deal with Arrays and Slices in Go.
+In this tutorial, we will learn about Arrays and Slices in Go.

 Arrays

 An array is a collection of elements that belong to the same type.
-For example the collection of integers 5, 8, 9, 79, 76 form an array.
-Mixing values of different types, for example an array that contains both strings and integers is not allowed in Go.
+For example, the collection of integers 5, 8, 9, 79, 76 forms an array.
+Mixing values of different types, for example, an array that contains both strings and integers is not allowed in Go.

 Declaration